2023-25 Digital Dialogue: Wales Impact Report

 Knowledge

 The programme consistently improved learners’ political knowledge.
 After participating, those who felt they understood the Welsh political system rose by 20%.
-Primary learners saw the greatest gain, with a 23% rise in understanding the "role of a politician".
+Primary learners saw the greatest gain, with a 23% rise in their understanding of the "role of a politician".

 Skills

-Learners who agreed that they “knew how to question a politician" increased by 16% and those that felt they knew how to research a politician increased by 9%.
+Learners who agreed that they “knew how to question a politician" increased by 17% and those that felt they knew how to research a politician increased by 9%.

 Democratic engagement